hweecat/hweecat.github.io/resume.md

 * Collaborated with Data Architect and Data Engineering team to gather data analytics requirements from key business stakeholders, develop proof-of-concept data models, and design strategies for model deployment in production environments
 * Led discussions with data scientists on user requirements, contributed to the logical design of Hadoop-based data lake for on-premise development cloud platform, and ensured service availability of on-premise cloud platform with OpenStack Dashboard and Bash scripting on Ubuntu/CentOS 7 environments
 * Optimized interactive procurement analytics report generation time by 100% through multidimensional data processing and analytics pipelines involving Python, Pandas data manipulation library and Plotly visualization library
-* Simulated improvement and modularization of data processing pipelines for development of aircraft engine predictive analytics prototype using SQLAlchemy and Microsoft SQL Server on Windows Server 2019 Virtual Machine instance
+* Simulated improvement and modularization of data processing pipelines for development of aircraft engine predictive analytics prototype using SQLAlchemy, Flask and Microsoft SQL Server on Windows Server 2019 Virtual Machine instance
 * Developed classification model with 30% improvement in recall performance, enabling better identification of human factors instances for an intrusion detection system using Scikit-learn machine learning library
 * Performed migration of version control system from self-hosted GitLab to Team Foundation Server across older and newer on-premise cloud platforms
 * Spearheaded initiatives in maintaining up-to-date technical documentation for on-premise cloud platform and establishing data governance guidelines